ruanklein/wsl1-docker-virtualbox/README.md

 If it works, you can log out of the ssh session.

-To finish, enable SSH autostart service on virtual linux machine:
+To finish, enable SSH autostart service on linux vm:
 ```
 systemctl enable ssh
 ```